 Docking ports on the modules of the US segment of the ISS

-The US segment of ISS also has docking interface featuring eight petals with an external diameter of 1.96 meters and internal square hatch with the side of 1.17 meters.
+The US segment of the ISS also has docking interface featuring eight petals with an external diameter of 1.96 meters and internal square hatch with the side measuring 1.17 meters.

 At the beginning of 2009, under NASA initiative, the partners involved in the ISS project established a working group tasked with the development of common docking system standards, which could help all sides to collaborate during the use of the space station, as well as during lunar expeditions and possible rescue missions.
 This work was focused on two projects known as International Berthing and Docking Mechanism, IBDM, and the International Docking System Standard, IDSS.

 In 2012, discussions have taken place with NASA and Canadian space agency, CSA, for the possible definition of a joint development of a new docking system based on the IBDM project.
 A revised design for the International Standard, which would be compatible with the Russian APAS soft-docking diameter, was developed by the European industry in the summer of 2012.
 The final definition was to be detailed in a further phase.